Jesus Is Lord: Commercial performance

-Live performances and media usage
+Live performances and other usage

 As part of a concert by his gospel group the Sunday Service Choir on October 27, 2019 at The Forum in Inglewood, California, West delivered repeated performances of "Jesus Is Lord".
 Kanye brought his daughter North West on stage while performing and she sang lyrics from the track after him.
 Kanye West stated during the performance, "LA put your hands up this is our final song!"
 At the same concert, the Sunday Service Choir's director Jason White led the crowd through a performance of the track.
 The crowd stretched out their arms, closed their eyes, and demonstrated worship.
 For West and the Sunday Service Choir's concert at Bethany Rose Church in Baton Rouge, Louisiana on November 1, 2019, they performed the track live.

 An alternate version of the track, titled "Every Knee Shall Bow", is included in the concert film Jesus Is King, which was released simultaneously with the album of the same name.
 The version is featured in the closing credits of the film, though had not been included on the pre-release track listing.
 It is a horn-infused track, which is reminiscent of the original version and includes the lyrics, "Every knee shall bow/Jesus is Lord."